lightninglabs/loop/README.md

 To query in-flight swap statuses, run `loop monitor`.

+The loop client also has the ability to automatically dispatch loop out swaps on your behalf - see our [autoloop documentation](https://github.com/lightninglabs/loop/blob/master/docs/autoloop.md) for details.

 ### Fees explained

 The following is an example output of a 0.01 BTC fast (non-batched) Loop Out